BUYERS GUIDE - UTES & CAB CHASSIS MEDIUM

-The Isuzu Ute D-MAX now has five specification levels and three body configurations, all powered by the same three-litre, turbocharged and intercooled diesel that’s been upgraded twice - most recently in mid-2018.
+The Isuzu Ute D-MAX now has five specification levels and three body configurations, all powered by the same three-litre, turbocharged and intercooled diesel.
+The range has been upgraded twice since its introduction in 2012 – most recently in mid-2019.

 The post-2012 diesel engine and transmissions were totally different: Holden used a VM-Motori diesel and its own transmissions where Isuzu Ute upgraded the performance of the three-litre, four cylinder, turbocharged and intercooled engine from the previous model.

 The engine intercooler was moved out front, where it worked much more efficiently; the combustion zone had increased ‘swirl’; the pistons had new oil-cooling channels; and the turbocharger had variable geometry.
 The D-MAX engine retained chain-driven camshafts, not belt-driven and had cast roller rockers.

 The oil-drain interval was extended to 20,000km, with a 10,000-km interim safety check.
 Oil was standard mineral type – not semi-synthetic.
 We wouldn’t follow tyhat procedure and would prefer an oil change every 10,000km.

 Matched to an Eaton five-speed manual gearbox the peak torque rating was 380Nm from 1800rpm to 3000rpm.
 When coupled to the Aisin five-speed automatic transmission the same peak torque was limited to 1800-2800rpm.
 Maximum power of 130kW was at 3600 rpm.
 Towing capacity was 3000 kg, with a maximum 300kg ball load.

 The auto had sequential shift and featured adaptive grade logic, hill ascent and descent control.